collywobbles = Magenflattern, Bauchgrimmen, Bauchkribbeln, flaues Gefühl; Unwohlsein

 SMUGGLE OWAD into a conversation today, say something like:

-“It’s natural to get the COLLYWOBBLES before a new job interview, but they disappear once you get started.”
+“It’s quite natural to get the COLLYWOBBLES before a new job interview, but they disappear once you get started.”

 HERZLICHEN DANK to all readers helping me keep OWAD alive with single or monthly donations at: